Fundament-Software/scopes/doc/cpp_users.rst

 recognized.
 If an odd argument is not a valid infix token, a syntax error will be raised.

-Scopes deliberately does not implement any concept of mixed infix, prefix, or postfix expressions to keep confusion to a minimum.
+Scopes does deliberately not implement any concept of mixed infix, prefix or postfix expressions to keep confusion to a minimum.
 Even infix expressions can be entirely disabled by replacing the default wildcard sugar.

 A special symbol sugar exists which aims to simplify trivial container lookups.